-- Become familiar with the functions provided by operating systems, Protected environments, and programming tools. - Understand the role played by each software component in maintaining the integrity of a computer system and its data.
+- Become familiar with the functions provided by operating systems, programming tools, database software, and transaction managers. - Understand the role played by each software component in maintaining the integrity of a computer system and its data.

 8.1 Introduction

 - The biggest and fastest computer in the world is of no use if it cannot efficiently provide beneficial services to its users. - Users see the computer through their application programs.
 These programs are ultimately executed by computer hardware. - System software-in the form of operating systems and middleware-is the glue that holds everything together.